by MU Instructional Designers

 Provide options for feedback and reflection.

 In addition to feedback from others, self-assessment and reflection can be a vital part of the content creation process.
-We recommend including a reflection component for students to process the experience of developing their infographic.
+Students could add informal reflections to their checkpoint submissions to promote metacognition.

 Scaffold ethical behavior.